MayankMishra4998/JS/README.md

 I am currently learning JavaScript from scratch and documenting my progress here on GitHub.
 This repository serves as a record of my practice, projects, and growth as I build a solid foundation in web development .

-# Day 1 : -
-Java Script Tutorial :-  Js Intero , How to JS connent , JS output
+Day 1 : - Java Script Tutorial :-  Js Intero , How to JS connent , JS output

-# Day 2 : -
-some function like console log & alert or  doucment.getElememtById
+Day 2 : - some function like console log & alert or  doucment.getElememtById

-# Day 3 :-
+Day 3 :- JavaScript Statements
-JavaScript Statements

-# Day 4 :-
-Variable's in js
+Day 4 :-Variable's in js

-# Day 5 :-
-Data type in Js
+Day 5 :- Data type in Js

-# Day 6 :-
+Day 6 :-Operator
-Operator

-# Day 7 :-
-If Else Statement , Loops
+Day 7 :-If Else Statement , Loops

-# Day 8 :-
-String & Number
+Day 8 :- String & Number